Alfresco/docs-alfresco/aws-s3/3.0/config/index.md

     The S3 Connector supports multipart uploads where files larger than 20MB are split.
 The file upload is attempted and retried, in case there are issues, up to a specific limit.

-9. Set the number of days that Amazon S3 should keep the files which are incomplete or aborted uploads, before marking them for deletion:
+8. Set the number of days that Amazon S3 should keep the files before marking them for deletion:

     ```text
-    connector.s3.abortIncompleteMultipartUploadDays=1
+    s3.abortIncompleteMultipartUploadDays=1
     ```

     >**Note:** If lifecycle configuration on the bucket is not required, then set the value to `0`:

     ```text
-    connector.s3.abortIncompleteMultipartUploadDays=0
+    s3.abortIncompleteMultipartUploadDays=0
     ```

     See [Multipart upload overview](#multipart-upload-overview) for more details.

-10. If you want to apply a tag to your content when it's written into the S3 bucket, you can add the `connector.s3.tagName` and `connector.s3.tagValue` properties.

-    See [Properties reference]({% link aws-s3/latest/config/index.md %}#properties-reference) for more details.

-    >**Note:** Use the AWS documentation [Object key and metadata](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html) for naming guidelines, as the properties must respect the same restrictions as if they were added via the AWS Management Console.

-11. Starting from version 3.1, the S3 Connector has the deleted content store disabled by default, since this feature is already present in Amazon's S3 service.
-For details on how to re-enable it, see [S3 Connector deleted content store](#enabledeletedcontentstore).

-12. Save the `alfresco-global.properties` file.
+9. Save the `alfresco-global.properties` file.

     You are now ready to start Alfresco Content Services.